Using Environments, API Keys, and Migrating Assets

 - pk_test_ = The API key for your published data in the Test environment

-Courier customers with a Business contract have the ability to create new API keys and have more than 2 keys per environment to enable additional development workflows.
+Courier customers have the ability to create new API keys and have more than 2 keys per environment to enable additional development workflows.

 Define the Routing Behavior of Custom API Keys